LivePersonInc/knowledge-center-archive/_new/Latest-what's-new.md

 Proactive Messaging can be leveraged using Proactive API or Web Tool.
 Proactive Messaging v2.0 API is the latest API with a lot of improvements including rate limiting, support for scheduling guardrails, high send rate and integrates with campaigns and engagement for conversation routing.

 Improvements include:
-The first outbound message to be included in the conversation transcript instead of relying on the SmartConnect widget.
+The first outbound message to be included in the conversation transcript instead of relying on the Connect to Messaging widget.
 A safeguard capability that ensures recipients only receive messages within a specific time range based on the timezone which is determined by their phone number.
 Rate limiting enabling more calls to APIs without it impacting the stability of the service.